Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration
 - *Unit to convert to*
-  Select the appropriate unit of the destination attribute to calculate the quantity into the correct unit.
+  Select the appropriate unit of the destination attribute to calculate the quantity value into the correct unit.
 All units corresponding to the dimension of the source attribute are displayed in the drop-down list.

 ## UnitValue-To-Text